kanokHossain/kanokHossain/README.md

 - **Databases:** MySQL
 - **Cloud Services:** AWS

-### ⚙️ Server Mastery
+### ⚙ Server Mastery

-🌐 AWS wizard: I deploy, connect with Route 53, configure, and secure with SSL.
-Database setups?
+- 🌐 AWS wizard: I deploy, connect with Route 53, configure, and secure with SSL.
+- 💻 Database setups?
 No problem.
-GoDaddy domains?
-Handled.
-Site configuration?
-Done seamlessly.
+- 🌐 GoDaddy domains?
+Handled with finesse.
+- 🔧 Site configuration?
+Seamless execution, all through command line expertise.

+### 💳 Payment Gateways & APIs

+- 💰 Experienced with international and local payment gateways.
+- 💳 PayPal, Stripe, SSL Commerz, and more.
+- 🌐 Shopify and Xero integration.
+- 💻 Expertise with other external APIs.

 ### 🎨 Design Patterns